 - Open House London 2015: Royal residences, Roman baths and more.

 - Regency London, John Nash and the Third Reich: Visiting The Royal Society’s Carlton House Terrace with Open House.

 For more of Metro Girl’s history blog posts, click here.

-Posted on 26 November 2013, in Architecture, History, London and tagged 16th century, Architecture, City of London, Elizabethan, history, london, Middle Temple Hall, Open House London, Temple, William Shakespeare.
+Posted on 26 Nov 2013, in Architecture, History, London and tagged 16th century, Architecture, City of London, history, Open House London, Temple, William Shakespeare.
 Bookmark the permalink.
 17 Comments.